benhur07b/benhur07b.github.io/_posts/2017-03-27-make-virtual-environments-with-different-python-versions-in-ubuntu-14.04-lts.md

 ---
 layout: post
-title: How to make Virtual Environments with different Python versions in Xubuntu 14.04
+title: Make Virtual Environments with different Python versions in Xubuntu 14.04
 description: You should avoid upgrading or modifying the Python version that came with your system.
 This post will show you how you can make virtual environments with different Python versions in Xubuntu 14.04.
 tags:
   - python